hanniellej/hanniellej.github.io/README.md

 - Developed collaborative relationships with other researchers, program administrators, and policymakers to provide relevant and timely research.

-### projects
-#### -automate the process of analyzing microchemistry data
+### projects -automate the process of analyzing microchemistry data
-- Gene expression data analysis in crustacean
 - Automate microchemistry data analysis in both python and R programming
 - analysis reletionship bewteen MUtidrug resistant pathogen with covid-19 death rate in the states
+- Gene Expression analysis in R
+-